Miretz/miretz.github.io/_posts/2018-02-18-how-to-manage-software-quality.markdown

     teaser: /assets/images/code-quality-teaser.jpeg
 ---

 At the heart of the software project lifecycle is the development phase.
-I have described how to get to this phase in my previous post on [How to start new projects](/management/2018/02/13/starting-new-projects.html).
+I have described how projects get to this phase in my previous post on [How to start new projects](/management/2018/02/13/starting-new-projects.html).
 In this article I'm going to dive deeper into the development phase with focus on how to prevent project failures due to insufficient software quality.

 As with many things in the industry, it starts with the right mindset.
 So what is this software quality mindset?

 ## Software quality mindset

 There is a common mistake made by some software developers and managers.
-They often forget to include software quality as a part of the development process.
+They often **forget about software quality** as a part of the development process.

 Many developers tend to believe that their code is so perfect that they do not need any quality checks.
-They estimate the time needed to write the feature and do not include any time for writing or updating tests.
-Later the code fails horribly in production due to trivial and totally avoidable errors. **Believing in quality is not enough.
-It has to be measured.** There are many tools for measuring the code quality and a professional developer has to use them and to prevent code issues in the future.
+They estimate the time needed to write a feature and do not include any time for writing or updating tests.
+Later the code fails horribly in production due to a trivial and totally avoidable error. **Believing in code quality is not enough.
+It has to be measured.** Code quality is the **responsibility of the developer** when implementing any new features.

 This is also typical for the project managers, IT leads and CTO's.
-They often overlook the fact that their projects have no quality measurements and do not enforce them.
+They often overlook the fact that their projects have no software quality measurements and do not enforce them.
 They might blindly trust their developers (or external vendors) to do the right thing and never even ask about it.
-Asking the developers about software quality could be uncomfortable, but it is necessary. **The manager should be able to validate the quality of the product that he is responsible for.**
+Asking the developers about software quality could be uncomfortable, but it is necessary.
+The time estimates should include the time needed to ensure software quality. **The manager is responsible for the overall quality of the software product.**

 Having the software quality mindset means that both developers and managers actively measure and prevent any technical issues with the software.
 Having a dedicated [Quality assurance](https://en.wikipedia.org/wiki/Quality_assurance) person on the team is good, but quality should be measured on all levels.
 Software projects  should try to avoid the creation and accumulation of **technical debt**.